-However, if the interest received is from a corporate bond or U.S. Treasury bond, that income will be considered taxable income.
-The total amount of taxable and nontaxable interest income you receive is on line 2 of your tax return form 1040.
+However, if the interest received is from a corporate bond or U.S. Treasury bond, that income counts as taxable income.
+The total amount of taxable and nontaxable interest income you receive is on line 2 of tax return form 1040.

 You may owe capital gains tax as a result of selling an investment or property for a gain.
 To determine whether you will owe tax on capital gains, you’ll need to calculate your total taxable income (with the gain included).
-In 2021, for single tax filers, if your taxable income is below $40,400 ($80,800 for married-filing-joint), you will not owe any tax on capital gains income.
+In 2021, for single tax filers, if your taxable income was below $40,400 ($80,800 for married-filing-joint), you did not owe any tax on capital gains income.

 For single tax filers whose taxable income exceeds $40,400 but does not exceed $445,850 ($501,600 for married-filing-joint), the tax rate on long-term capital gains income is 15%.

 A strong argument could be made that tax planning is just as important, if not, maybe more important, for retirees than workers.
 We also highlighted how critical tax planning is in our Tax Reduction Strategies Guide, which we highly recommend that you download.

 Because of the complexity of the tax code and the wide variety of income sources in retirement, it’s important that retirees consider speaking with a qualified tax professional to get a handle on their tax situations.
 For example, someone who has a significant capital gain may trigger a variety of “tax landmines,” such as increasing the amount of their taxable Social Security income, jumping up to a higher tax bracket, or paying more for their Medicare premiums.